The ARPF is pursuing the following four research avenues and welcomes proposals related to these initiatives:

-Since our inception in 1993, Dharma Singh Khalsa, M.D. has investigated the integrative or holistic 4 Pillars of Alzheimer’s Prevention.
-For over a decade, Dr. Khalsa and his colleagues have conducted a series of scientific studies revealing – for the first time – that a simple, 12 minute yoga meditation called Kirtan Kriya can:
+Since our inception in 1993, Dharma Singh Khalsa, M.D. has researched the integrative or holistic 4 Pillars of Alzheimer’s Prevention®.
+For over fifteen years, Dr. Khalsa and his colleagues, through a series of scientific studies, have investigated – for the first time – a simple, 12 minute yoga meditation called Kirtan Kriya (KK).
+We discovered that KK can:

 - Reduce stress